.jpeg)

 Organize Your Belongings

-Now is the time to get rid of things you haven’t used in a while, so they won’t count against your household goods weight allowance.
-Donate, hold a garage sale, and throw away!
+Now's the time to get rid of items you haven’t used in a while, so they won’t count against your household goods weight allowance.
+When preparing for a military move, decluttering helps provide a smoother and more cost-effective relocation.
+Donate, hold a garage sale, and throw away the excess.

 - Remove batteries from electronics.

-- Empty your gym locker and bring your belongings home.
+- Empty your gym locker and bring belongings home.

 - Ask for items to be returned that were loaned to family and friends.